kubeflow/website/content/en/docs/distributions/aws/component-guides/notebook-server.md

 weight = 10
 +++

-Installing Kubeflow on AWS includes AWS-optimized container images as default options for a Kubeflow Notebook server.
+Installing Kubeflow on AWS includes AWS-optimized container images as default options for a Kubeflow Jupyter Notebook server.
 For more information on gettings started with Kubeflow Notebooks, see the [Quickstart Guide](https://www.kubeflow.org/docs/components/notebooks/quickstart-guide/).

 ## AWS-optimized container images